 Oral candidiasis (thrush) often appears as white, cheesy plaques that stick tightly to the mucous membranes and leave red erosions when wiped off.
 Thrush is most common among patients with diabetes or immunocompromise and among those who are taking antibiotics.

-Mucoceles (mucus retention cysts and ranulas) are painless, benign, intraoral swellings due to cystic or pseudocystic accumulations of salivary gland mucus.
+Mucoceles (mucus retention cysts and ranulas) are painless, benign, intraoral swellings due to cystic or pseudocystic accumulations of salivary gland mucus (3).
 They are often traumatic in origin.
 By far the most common lesion, mucoceles most often occur inside the lateral lower lip and often have a bluish translucent color due to presence of spilled mucin under the mucosa.
 They are usually the result of accidentally biting the (lower) lip and occur when salivary flow from a minor salivary gland is obstructed.
-Most mucoceles disappear in a week or two.
+Most mucoceles disappear in 1 or 2 weeks.
 Ranulas are large, usually bluish mucoceles on the floor of the mouth.
 Treatment is surgical excision.

-A torus is a rounded projection of bone that forms in the midline of the hard palate (torus palatinus) or on the inner aspect of the mandible (torus mandibularis).
-This hard growth is both common and harmless.
+A torus is a rounded projection of bone that forms in the midline of the hard palate (torus palatinus) or on the inner aspect of the mandible (torus mandibularis) (4).
+This osseous growth is common and benign.
 Even a large growth can be left alone unless it gets traumatized during eating or the person needs a denture that covers the area.

 Keratoacanthomas are growths that form on the lips and other sun-exposed areas, such as the face, forearms, and hands.
 A keratoacanthoma usually reaches its full size of about 1 to 3 cm or more in diameter within 1 or 2 months, then begins to shrink after another few months and may eventually disappear without treatment.
-Once, all keratoacanthomas were considered to be noncancerous, but some experts now consider those that do not diminish in size to be low-grade cancerous lesions, and biopsy or excision is currently recommended for such lesions.
-Some pathologists consider keratoacanthoma an incipient variant of squamous cell carcinoma (1).
+Some pathologists consider keratoacanthoma an incipient variant of squamous cell carcinoma (6).
+As such, growths that do not resolve on their own should be excised and biopsied (6).

 Odontomas are overgrowths of tooth-forming cells that look like small, misshapen extra teeth.
 In children, they may get in the way of normal tooth eruption.
 In adults, they may push teeth out of alignment.
 Large odontomas may also cause enlargement of the maxilla or mandible.
 They are usually removed surgically.

-White, red, or mixed white-red areas that are not easily wiped away, persist for > 2 weeks, and are not definable as some other condition may be dysplastic.
-The same risk factors are involved in dysplastic changes as in malignant growths, and dysplastic changes may become malignant if not removed.
+White, red, or mixed white-red areas that are not easily wiped away, persist for > 2 weeks, and are not definable as some other condition may be dysplastic and indicative of what are defined as oral potentially malignant disorders (OPMD) (8).
+The same risk factors are involved in dysplastic changes as well as in malignant growths, and dysplastic changes may become malignant if not removed.

 This photo shows a thick plaque of leukoplakia extending widely over the dorsum of the tongue.